-Prerequisite: High school trigonometry, M 121 with C- or higher, or qualifying placement score within the past 3 years
+Prerequisite: High school trigonometry, M 121 with C- or higher, or qualifying

 First semester of sequence.
 Topics include kinematics and dynamics of linear and rotational motion, work and energy, impulse and momentum, and fluids.
 Students will not receive credit for this course if they have previously passed PHSX 220.